Lodgings in Minnesota state parks

 For more on Itasca and its lodgings, see The people's park.

-At Fort Ridgely, the chalet on the golf course rents for $80 a night and sleeps 14 on the floor, though eight would be more comfortable.
+West of New Ulm above the Minnesota River, Fort Ridgely rents a chalet on the golf course for $80 a night.
+It sleeps 14 on the floor, though eight would be more comfortable.
 There's a full kitchen, and bathrooms with shower on the lower level.

 None has running water, and cooking is outside.
 Pets are not allowed in the cabins.